 Nov 15 – Nov 17, 2019 Friday 5:00 PM – Sun 2:00 PM

 Leaders in youth and young adult programming have noted a rise in mental health concerns among young people.
-Are you in a leadership role with a church, camp, or community organization, looking for ways to build safe(r) spaces that benefit young people’s mental wellbeing?
+Are you in a leadership role with a community organization, camp, or church, looking for ways to build safe(r) spaces that benefit young people’s mental wellbeing?
 Join us for a weekend of engaged learning to explore how we might equip leaders to create communities of care, fostering resilience and wellbeing among young people.

 We work hard to make our programs accessible, while ensuring that the true costs are covered.